muhme/quote/README.md

 ## Contact

-Don't hesitate to ask if you have any questions.
+Don't hesitate to ask if you have any questions or comments.